 The classic game Counter-Strike: Global Offensive has been around since 2012, and despite its age, is often still the most played game on Steam.
 In fact, in February 2023, the average player count was over 800,000.
 So there's no doubt that the game still enjoys immense popularity.
 But what if you'd like to host your own CS:GO server, rather than relying on Valve?
 Not only can you modify the game and settings to your liking, but you can also control who gets to play.

-From latency to privacy, there are many benefits to hosting your own Counter-Strike server.
+From improved latency to complete privacy, there are many benefits to hosting your own Counter-Strike: Global Offensive (CS:GO) server:

 The perfect CS:GO server hosting: dedicated servers or cloud?

-Historically, the most popular option for gaming servers has been dedicated servers.
-Either through paying a hosting provider, or using a spare computer in your own home, having a machine that’s only used for hosting a game server has always been relied upon as being the lowest-latency option.
-As there’s no contention experienced with other people’s services, the game can use all of the server’s resources to run.
+Historically, the most popular option for gaming has been dedicated servers; either through paying a hosting provider, or using a spare computer in your own home.
+Having a machine that’s only used for hosting a game server has always been relied upon as being the lowest-latency option.
+However, as there’s no contention experienced with other people’s services, the game can use all of the server’s resources to run.

-As well as this, by nature a game server is going to experience fluctuations in load – such as by the amount of players, or what game mode is being played.
+By nature, a game server is going to experience fluctuations in load – such as by the amount of players, or what game mode is being played.
 Cloud servers can adapt to this, allocating more or less resources to the game as necessary.
-A dedicated server provides a fixed amount of resources, which can be an issue if the game’s needs exceed them.
+However, a dedicated server provides a fixed amount of resources, and this can be an issue if the game’s needs exceed them.

-Installing Counter-Strike on a server takes a bit of know-how, but we’ve made it easy with our One Click installer.
-When you add a Cloud Server to your CloudNX panel, you can select the ‘counter-strike’ install, then follow the instructions to get your server up and running.
-The Valve developer community also contains useful guides on how to set everything up.
+Installing CS:GO on a server takes a bit of know-how, but we’ve made it easy with our One Click installer.
+When you add a Cloud Server to your CloudNX panel, you can select the ‘Counter-Strike: Global Offensive’ install, then follow the instructions to get your server up and running.